Home/Blog/How to upload files using AJAX: Build a JavaScript AJAX file upload script

 Ways of implementing AJAX file uploaders

-• JavaScript and PHP uploader
+• Using JavaScript and PHP

-• Automated Uploadcare AJAX uploader
+• Using Uploadcare to create an automated AJAX uploader

-The first way includes server PHP and JS scripts, while the second one includes just simple HTML instructions.
 The complexity of these solutions ranges from one page of code to just a few lines, respectively.

-Creating an AJAX file uploader with JS and PHP
+Step-by-step: Creating an AJAX file uploader with JS and PHP

-It involves the following steps:
+This path involves the following steps:

-1. Creating an HTML form.
+1. Creating an HTML form

-2. Creating an AJAX script (XMLHttpRequest object and handlers).
+2. Creating an AJAX script (XMLHttpRequest object and handlers)

-3. Setting up a server-side PHP script to accept data from AJAX requests.
+3. Setting up a server-side PHP script to accept data from AJAX requests

-4. Testing in a browser.
+4. Testing in a browser

 htdocs project folder for AJAX file uploaderLocal htdocs folder for AJAX file uploader